South Island Budget Itinerary: Two Weeks / 14 Days© Pexels

 For more budget activities, check out the 10 Free & Cheap Things to Do in Oamaru.

-Budget Accommodation in Oamaru
+Budget Accommodations in Oamaru

 For more details on our top picks, see the 10 Best Budget Accommodations in Oamaru and the 5 Best Backpacker Hostels in Oamaru.